Cphdat3sem2017f/SYS-Week3/README.md

 ##Choice of methods - Tuesday - 12th December 2017

 **Know**
-- important criterias to apply when selecting software development method
-- possible and appropprate ways to adjust established methods to specific situations

 **Ressources**
 * Boehm - “Rebalancing Your Organization’s Agility and Discipline”